UCLA-AJL-Team9/AJL-Team9/README.md

 ## **🧠 Model Development**

-**Describe (as applicable):**
+* Used CNN - sequential model with Conv2D and MaxPooling layers

-* Model(s) used (e.g., CNN with transfer learning, regression models)
+* Data preprocessing with rescaling, resizing, and augmentation
-* Feature selection and Hyperparameter tuning strategies
+* Training on ~80% of data, validating on ~20%
-* Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)
+* Evaluation metric: Accuracy

 ---